-Individuals volunteering as a firefighter for a municipality or other form of local government are given coverage by the definition of "worker" under section 1 of the Act.
+Volunteer firefighters are given coverage by the definition of "worker" under section 1 of the Act.

-October 1, 2007 Volume II A volunteer firefighter may also include an individual at the scene of a fire, who is requested to assist by the Fire Chief, or authorized designate, and whose name is recorded.
+A volunteer firefighter may also include an individual at the scene of a fire, who is requested to assist by the Fire Chief, or authorized designate, and whose name is recorded.
 Only those individuals under the direction and control of the Fire Chief or authorized designate are covered.